2017 Program Info

 We know that some riders need flexibility in order to do other after-school activities, sports, and high school mountain bike racing.
 We are willing to work one-on-one with families to find flexible arrangements when needed.
 Contact us.

 Racing is not required, but most kids choose to race at least a couple times to apply the skills they’ve learned and see their improvements.
 But nobody should feel pressure to race.
 There are plenty of BJC riders who don’t want to race, and that is totally fine!
 There are categories for every age and ability, and the kids really have fun.
 Events are scattered up and down the Front Range.
-An average rider will do about 8-10 races per season.
+An average rider will do about 8-10 races per season and the older riders will race as many as 15-20 events.
 There are races available nearly every Saturday and Sunday from early September till early January.

-BJC provides coaching, support, and a dedicated base camp at about 8-10 races each season.
+At roughly 8-10 designated “team races” , BJC provides coaching, support, and a dedicated base camp.
 This is included in program fees.
 Many families participate in additional races on their own, and there are always other BJC kids to ride with.
 But BJC can’t provide support at every race on the calendar.

-The exact schedule of races with BJC team support will be determined as the season approaches.
+The exact schedule of “team races” with BJC team support will be determined as the season approaches.
 Sometimes, weather or other factors require us to change the races with BJC team support.

 Junior riders must have a license to race. ($35 for a USA Cycling license plus $15 for a Colorado license) Details here.

-Details for clothing orders are here.
-Deadline is July 24.
-Each opportunity to order clothing will be announced in advanced.
 Team uniforms are not required, but most riders choose to purchase them.
-A team jersey and short are great to have, and many kids also get long sleeve jerseys, jackets, and racing skin suits.
-Group clothing orders are placed several times per year, and take about 2 months to be produced.
-In 2015 & 2016, the uniforms for the Road, Mountain Biking, and Cyclocross are all the same.
-The team also hosts a ‘swap session’ to help exchange gear among ever-growing kids!
+A team jersey and shorts are great to have, and many kids also get long sleeve jerseys, jackets, and racing skin suits.
+The uniforms for the Road Racing, Mountain Biking, and Cyclocross teams are all the same.

 Other Team Benefits